FormidableLabs/terraform-provider-serverless/README.md

   # The directory to look for the `serverless` binary.
 Otherwise uses the binary in your current $PATH
   serverless_bin_dir = abspath("example/node_modules/.bin")

+  # All environment variables are exposed to serverless and can be used in `serverless.yml`
+  env = {
+    "AWS_REGION": data.aws_region.current.name,
+    "FOO": "BAR",
+  }
 }
 ```